TV Pop Diaries

 with ABC who would provide him with a new, much-

 For The Blackpool Show Hancock had been assigned Eric Green and John Muir as writers, but it has been suggested that they also acted as babysitters for the star.
 No one could have known how little time he had left, but he looked ill and often fluffed his lines.
-During one of these live shows Hancock actually forgot the name of the acts he was meant to introduce.
+For the first show Hancock mocked his absence from TV explaining "The Hancock image has been perpetuated, perpetuated on BBC repeats and the Jack Jackson record programme.
+If I ever hear or see The Blood Donor ever again I'll put me boot straight through the box."
+Flustered after having to sing "Baubles, Bangles and Beads" he had to be reminded off stage of who the first act was.
 But given the little existing evidence interaction with his regular guests like John Junkin (as his sidekick Evelyn) seemed to work well.

-Despite people's reservations about Hancock the show went straight to the top of the TAMS ratings with 20,000,000 viewers after the first show which featured Matt Monro and American singer Marion Montgomery.
+Despite people's reservations about Hancock the show went straight to the top of the TAMS ratings with 20,000,000 viewers after the first show which featured Matt Monro and American singer Marian Montgomery.
 Later guests included Kathy Kirby, The Bachelors, Allan Sherman, The Seekers, The Rockin’ Berries and Anita Harris among others.

-As it was obvious ABC wouldn't be around for much longer it didn't bother with a series in 1968.
+As it was obvious ABC wouldn't be around for much longer it didn't bother with a third series in 1968.

 THE BLACKPOOL SHOW